imhemantsharma/videogames_list_mobile/README.md

     1. Flutter (Preferable)
     2. Any other declarative framework - React Native, Jetpack Compose, Swift UI
     3. Any other Android, iOS framework (your choice)
-2. The app is working in at least Android (we’d understand if the candidate does not own a MacBook to develop for iOS)
-3. List of the latest released Playstation 5 games are displayed in a ListView, GridView or whatever that is deemed useful by the candidate.
+2. List of the latest released Playstation 5 games are displayed in a ListView, GridView or whatever that is deemed useful by the candidate.
 The following info must be shown:
     1. Name
     2. Release Date
     3. Background Image
     4. Metacritic Score
-4. The user is able to view more details (including previous details) of a video game by tapping on a video game:
+3. The user is able to view more details (including previous details) of a video game by tapping on a video game:
     1. Description
     2. Genres
     3. (Optional) Any other details you think are useful or interesting for the user such as Screenshots, Other Platforms, Developers, Publishers.
-5. Use Git for managing your source code.
+4. Use Git for managing your source code.
 Your project must be checked into GitHub and be shared with the team when submitting your assignment.
-6. Update the project’s README to include instructions/steps to compile and debug the project as necessary
+5. Update the project’s README to include instructions/steps to compile and debug the project as necessary
-7. The data is fetched from the given API below
+6. The data is fetched from the given API below

 ## **API**
 Fetch the data from RAWG Video Games Database API [https://api.rawg.io/docs/](https://api.rawg.io/docs/).
 RAWG is an OpenAPI-compliant free API, you can download the specification from the same link.